-A 90-day response sequence, the rights that change across a SAM engagement and a formal audit, SPLA reporting risk, CAL metric traps, and the levers that reduce a Unified Support renewal tied to a finding.
+The 90 day response sequence, the rights that change between a SAM engagement and a formal audit, SPLA reporting risk, CAL and Microsoft 365 metric traps, and the levers that reduce a Unified Support renewal tied to a finding.

 A Microsoft audit is a commercial event, and the buyer who measures first decides the outcome.
-Whether the letter calls it a software asset management engagement, a partner verified inventory, or a formal audit under the agreement, the goal of your response is the same: control the scope, control the data, and convert any genuine gap into a forward purchase rather than a back-dated penalty.
-This playbook sets out the 90-day response, the three places Microsoft claims grow fastest, and the levers that hold.
+Whether the letter calls it a software asset management engagement, a partner verified inventory, or a formal audit under the agreement, the response goal is constant: control the scope, control the data, and convert any genuine gap into a forward purchase rather than a back-dated penalty.
+The buyers who settle well share three habits.
+They name the instrument correctly within 48 hours, because a SAM engagement, a partner review, and a contractual audit carry different rights.
+They build an independent entitlement and deployment baseline before sharing a single export, because most claim value rests on counting assumptions, not real shortfalls.
+And they merge the settlement into the next Enterprise Agreement renewal, where exposure becomes currency for a price hold, capped uplift, and the correct editions.

 The first move is to name the exercise correctly, because your rights and your risk change with the label.
 Microsoft prefers the collaborative framing of a SAM engagement because it lowers your guard and often runs through a partner rather than the vendor directly.
 The contractual audit right is a different instrument with notice requirements and limits you can hold the vendor to.